 This plan has been developed in accordance with the amended New York State Labor Law section 27-c and New York State Education Law paragraphs k and I of subdivision 2 of section 2801-a (as amended by section 1 of part B of chapter 56 of the laws of 2016), as applicable.
 These laws were amended by the passing of legislation S8617B/A10832 signed by the Governor of New York State on September 7, 2020, requires public employers to adopt a plan for operations in the event of a declared public health emergency involving a communicable disease.
-The law requires public employers to adopt a plan for operations in the event of a declared public health emergency involving a communicable disease, which shall include identification of essential personnel, needed personal protective equipment, staggering work shifts and providing necessary technology for telecommuting.
+The law requires public employers to adopt a plan for operations of a declared public health emergency involving a communicable disease.
+The law requires public employers to adopt a plan for operations of easential personnel, needed personal protective equipment, staggering work shifts and providing necessary technology for telecommuting.
 Provisions and protocols for supporting contact tracing and to identify sites, if necessary, for emergency housing for essential employees.